Herbert Pitman: RMS Titanic

 At the time of the Titanics collision with the iceberg, Pitman was off-duty, half-asleep in his bunk in the Officers' Quarters.
 He heard and felt the collision, later testifying that it felt like the ship "coming to an anchor."
-He was dressing for his watch when Fourth Officer Boxhall rushed in and informed him they had struck an iceberg and were taking on water.
+He was dressing for his watch when Fourth Officer Joseph Boxhall rushed in and informed him they had struck an iceberg and were taking on water.
 Pitman was then ordered to report to the starboard side of the ship to assist in uncovering lifeboats.
 After receiving the command to lower the boats, Murdoch ordered Pitman to take charge of Lifeboat No. 5.
 Before Pitman entered the lifeboat, Murdoch shook his hand saying "Goodbye; good luck."
 Pitman at this point did not believe that the Titanic was seriously endangered, and thought the evacuation of passengers was precautionary.
 He stepped into the lifeboat and it was lowered to the water.
-Murdoch had ordered Pitman to take the lightly loaded lifeboat to the gangway doors to take on more passengers there, but (as Pitman later testified) the doors failed to open as the lifeboat waited for this about 100 yards off from the ship.
+Murdoch had ordered Pitman to take the lightly loaded lifeboat to the gangway doors to take on more passengers there, but the doors failed to open as the lifeboat waited for this about 100 yards off from the ship.

 Up to this point Pitman had expected the ship to remain afloat.
 After an hour in the lifeboat however, he realised that Titanic was doomed, and withdrew the lifeboat 300 yards further off from the descending ship.
 He watched Titanic sink from about 400 yards distance, and was one of the few to state afterwards in the official enquiries that he thought she sank in one piece.
-As the stern slipped under water, he looked at his watch and announced to the lifeboat's occupants, "It's 2.20,".
+As the stern slipped under water, he looked at his watch and announced to the lifeboat's occupants, "It's 2:20."
 Hearing the cries of those in the water after the ship had gone, Pitman decided to row back to them to rescue whomever he could.
 However, after announcing this course of action to the passengers in the lifeboat he was confronted with voluble protests from amongst them against the idea, with the expression of fear that the lifeboat would be mobbed and capsized by the panicking multitude in the water.
-Faced with this Pitman acquiesced and kept the lifeboat at its station several hundred yards off whilst the passengers and crew in the water perished swiftly in the cold.
-(In later life Pitman admitted to bearing the burden of a bad conscience for his failure to take the lifeboat to the rescue of those dying in the water that night).
+Faced with this, Pitman acquiesced and kept the lifeboat at its station several hundred yards off whilst the passengers and crew in the water perished swiftly in the cold.